VerumEmanio/budgetApp/README.md

 <b>How to use the app</b><br>
 • To add a transaction, select either + or -, write a transaction description, specify the amount, and then click the check box.<br>
-• To remove a transaction by clicking the x that appears when you hover to the right of an item's value.
+• To remove a transaction, click the x that appears when you hover to the right of an item's value.

 <b>Known bugs</b>
 • The percent listed in the total expenses box will sometimes display 0% after an expense is removed from the list.